 If you followed our series, you now should understand the value of long-form content (LFC) and have examples of brands who kick butt at creating them.
 You also should have more perspective on how to write a creative brief and a stellar piece of pillar content.
 Now for the finale: We’ll take you through the final step, which is how to successfully promote ebooks and other LFC assets.

 Publishing an ebook, white paper, case study, 2,500+-word blog posts, or other sizable content asset is no small task.
-It takes weeks and sometimes months to ideate, research, draft, route, optimize, design, and perfect a pillar piece.
+It takes weeks and sometimes months to ideate, research, draft, route, optimize, design, and perfect a pillar piece — even if you hire an ebook writer.
 Please don’t waste your efforts by halting after hitting “publish.”
 Let your content be seen and take the time to promote.
 Your content means nothing until it has eyeballs on it from your target audience.

 Here are some surefire strategies to create the most shelf life out of your ebook or long-form content assets:

 But, before you begin… Pre-promotion, define if your content will be gated or non-gated.
 If gated, make sure you create a landing page.
 If not gated, you should link directly to the content asset.

 Strategy #1: Promote it within your website.

 One of the most accessible ways to promote LFC is creating “owned” content assets (i.e., content you can control).
 Sprinkle LFC promotion within your owned assets (on your website) in places like:

 - Calls-to-action on blog posts

 - Lead gates on blog posts

 - Dedicated landing pages